belvoirwriting/vobwg202402/src/index.md

       - home/9.jpg
 ---

-Get in touch today to join our next meeting.
+Get in touch to join our next meeting.
 Email words@belvoirwriting.co.uk.

-We are a group of writers from all over the Vale of Belvoir and beyond meeting every month in Bottesford.
+We are a group of writers from all over the Vale of Belvoir and beyond.
+We meet every month in Bottesford.
+Each meeting has an optional theme that you can use as a writing prompt.
+You can also bring along whatever you're working on instead.

 > ##### Upcoming dates for 2024:
 >